-- You can select a window and double click a camera from the list to play the video from the camera in the selected window. - Use the toolbar at the playing window bottom to realize the capture, instant playback, audio on/off, digital zoom, live view strategy, show information and start/stop recording, etc.
+Step 4 You can use the toolbar at the window bottom to realize the capture, instant playback, audio on/off, digital zoom, live view strategy, show information and start/stop recording, etc.

 5.1.1 Digital Zoom

 Digital Zoom is for zooming in the live image.
 You can zoom in the image to different proportions (1 to 16X).